Xunnamius/hashnav/Docs/Documentation.md

 * Contain a legal (no spaces) page name/state designator
 	* \#!/`home`&&param=1

-* If the hash URI contains any request parameters, they need to occur after the state designator, be delimited by `&` if more than one request parameter is passed, and separated from the state designator by a `&&` (double ampersand)
+* If the hash URI contains any query parameters, they need to occur after the state designator, be delimited by `&` if more than one query parameter is passed, and separated from the state designator by a `&&` (double ampersand)
 	* \#!/home`&&param=1`
 	* \#!/home`&&param=1&param2=2`
 	* **non-existent** in #!/home